Aomori Prefecture: Natural resources

 Aomori Prefecture is highly biodiverse and rural, with forests covering 66 percent of its land and it promotes responsible forestry practices; the exemplars are the virgin Japanese beech forests of Shirakami-Sanchi.
 The Shirakami Mountains are primarily granite and sedimentary rock and also include rhyolite and quartz diorite.
 The prefecture has many waterfalls and rivers.
 Significant birds and mammals include: harlequin duck, Hodgson's hawk eagle, golden eagle, black woodpecker, Japanese serow, Japanese dormouse, Japanese macaquethose found on Shimokita Peninsula are the world's northernmost wild primates, and Tsukinowa bear.

 Being surrounded on three sides by ocean, marine resources are a significant food source for the entire country of Japan, not just the prefecture, which includes: tuna (especially the "black diamond" type from Ōma), akaika (flying squid), scallop, flounder, monkfish, sea urchin roe, and konbu (kelp).

 In 2011, non-ferrous metal mining was 23.7 percent of the prefecture's economy.
 Ferrous metals and nickel are also mined.
 The Hachinohe mine is a limestone quarry that is the lowest point in Japan at 170 m below sea level.
 Tsugaruite is a sulfosalt mineral still being researched that was discovered at the Yunosawa mine in the Tsugaru region in 1997 and approved as a new mineral by the International Mineralogical Association in 1998.

+Cities, towns, and villages

+Cities

+Ten cities are located in Aomori Prefecture: